Games & Quizzes

 /səˈstānd/

 continuing for extended period or without interruption.
-To suffer something damaging or bad.
+To support or maintain someone or something.

 /əˈnəT͟Hər/